Dannyz15/BlueMoon-2021-VulnHub-Walkthrough-/README.md

 The output demonstrated that the user `robin` could run the script `/home/robin/project/feedback.sh` as the user `jerry` without a password (NOPASSWD).

-Use this command to let us execute as `Jerry` :
+Use this command to execute as `Jerry` :

 ```bash
 sudo -u jerry /home/robin/project/feedback.sh